eccenca/documentation.eccenca.com/docs/automate/cmemc-command-line-interface/configuration/file-based-configuration/index.md

 #### OAUTH_CLIENT_ID

 This configures the used client ID.
-Ususally, the following cmemc related clients are configured in the standard Corporate Memory realm:
+Usually, the following cmemc related clients are configured in the standard Corporate Memory realm:

 - `cmem-service-account` is the client which is configured to be used with the `client_credentials` grant type.
 - `cmemc` is the client which is configured to be used with the `password` grant type.